Substack acquires team from community consulting startup People & Company – TechCrunch

 Beyond Substack, previous partners with People & Company include Porsche AG, Nike and Surfrider.

 Substack has been blazing ahead in recent months, adding new partners and raising cash as it aims to bring on more and more subscribers to its network.
-The firm shared back in late March that it had raised a $65 million round at a reported valuation around $650 million according earlier reporting by Axios.
+The firm shared back in late March that it had raised a $65 million round at a reported valuation around $650 million, according to earlier reporting by Axios.